codebysarah/codebysarah.github.io/README.md

 #### An additional note if you want a Custom Domain

-You can usually just save a Custom Domain in the Settings section of your repository, or add a CNAME file to the repo.
+You can usually save a Custom Domain in the Settings section of your repository, or add a CNAME file to the repo.
 However, in this case, every time a new production build deploys, it wipes out the CNAME file.
-To get around this, you can update the `predeploy` command in your package.json like so:
+To get around this, update the `predeploy` command in your package.json like so:

 `"predeploy": "npm run build && cp CNAME build/CNAME"`